 Despite some medical breakthroughs, mortality rate due to heart failure remains high: about 50% of the persons diagnosed with heart failure die within 5 years.
 There is therefore an urgent need to develop new pharmacological treatments for heart failure.
 Quantum Genomics intends to demonstrate the therapeutic benefit of BAPAIs for the treatment of heart failure.

-The QGC001 product appears as a new promising therapeutic agent for the treatment of heart failure both in Human and animals.
+The firibastat appears as a new promising therapeutic agent for the treatment of heart failure both in Human and animals.

 After collecting excellent data on animal efficacy and human safety in the Phase IIa study, Quantum Genomics announced the design of its Phase IIb study in heart failure last June 2018 with its first-in-class drug candidate, firibastat.

 The aim of this study named QUORUM (QUantum Genomics firibastat Or Ramipril after acUte Myocardial infarction to prevent left ventricular dysfunction) will be to assess the efficacy and the safety of firibastat compared to ramipril after acute myocardial infarction (AMI).
 Firibastat targets the brain renin-angiotensin system.
 Through a triple mechanism of action, firibastat makes it possible to produce a simultaneous effect on the arteries, heart and kidney, offering promising perspectives in the treatment of heart failure (HF).

 QUORUM will be a multicenter, multinational, randomized, double-blind, active-controlled trial with 3 parallel groups.
 The study will enroll approximately 300 subjects, after MI, treated with primary percutaneous coronary intervention (PCI) and with reduced left ventricular ejection fraction (LVEF).
 Study subjects will be randomized to receive either low dose of firibastat, standard dose of firibastat or ramipril for 3 months.